PAT: Accelerating LLM Decoding via Prefix-Aware Attention with Resource Efficient Multi-Tile Kernel: Introduction

 To address these challenges, we present \sysname, an attention kernel implementation for LLM decode stage with a \textit{pack–forward–merge} execution paradigm.
 Specifically, in the \textit{pack stage} (\secref{sec:design_pack}), \sysname employs a prefix-aware pack scheduler and a lazy update mechanism, which efficiently pack decode batches into CTAs to reduce redundant global memory accesses with negligible overhead.
 It further designs a multi-tile kernel based on resource-efficiency analysis, so as to adapt to CTA dynamicity and avoid on-chip memory waste.
 In the \textit{forward stage} (\secref{sec:design_forward}), \sysname designs a multi-stream forward and long-KV split strategy, which parallelizes the multi-tile kernel across multiple CUDA streams and splits CTAs with excessively long KV lengths.
 These designs enable \sysname to eliminate execution bubbles and achieve high global memory bandwidth utilization.
 In the \textit{merge stage} (\secref{sec:design_merge}), \sysname applies a lightweight kernel with online softmax~\cite{dao2022flashattention}, which merges partial results across CTAs for each query.

 In summary, this paper makes the following contributions: \begin{enumerate}[leftmargin=20pt,labelsep=6pt,topsep=3pt] \item We provide an in-depth analysis of the bottlenecks in decode attention (\secref{sec:background}) and the optimization opportunities and challenges introduced by shared prefixes (\secref{sec:motivation}), from both hardware characteristics and the attention execution pipeline perspectives. \item We design and implement a prefix-aware attention kernel \sysname for LLM decoding.
-It incorporates several novel designs within the pack–forward–merge paradigm to reduce redundant global memory accesses and achieve efficient hardware utilization (\secref{sec:design_overview}-\secref{sec:design_merge}). \item We evaluate \sysname on synthetic and real-world workloads, demonstrating that compared with state-of-the-art baselines, \revise{it reduces attention latency by 53.5\% on average under the same decode batches (\secref{sec:eval_kernel_perf}) and lowers TPOT by 13.6–83.4\% under the same request rate (\secref{sec:eval_e2e}).}{it reduces attention latency by 67.4\% on average under the same decode batches (\secref{sec:eval_kernel_perf}) and lowers TPOT by 17.0-93.1\% under the same request rate (\secref{sec:eval_e2e}).} \end{enumerate}
+It incorporates several novel designs within the pack–forward–merge paradigm to reduce redundant global memory accesses and achieve efficient hardware utilization (\secref{sec:design_overview}-\secref{sec:design_merge}). \item We evaluate \sysname on synthetic and real-world workloads, demonstrating that compared with state-of-the-art baselines, it reduces attention latency by 53.5\% on average under the same decode batches (\secref{sec:eval_kernel_perf}) and lowers TPOT by 17.0-93.1\% under the same request rate (\secref{sec:eval_e2e}). \end{enumerate}